Giancarlo Stanton Preview, Player Props: Yankees vs. Royals

 Giancarlo Stanton At The Plate

-- Stanton enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .211.
+- Stanton will look to extend his four-game hitting streak.
+He's batting .211 during his last games.

-- Stanton has picked up a hit in 54 of 101 games this year, with multiple hits 15 times.
+- Stanton has picked up a hit in 54 of 101 games this season, with multiple hits 15 times.

 - In 35.6% of his games this season (36 of 101), he has scored, and in six of those games (5.9%) he has scored more than once.